Uiowa-Applied-Topology/tanglenomicon_core_libraries/docs/use_cases/notations/weighted_planar_trees.md

 ```

 We should notice that the boundary of these plumbed bands has three components
-when taking the free bond as a conway sphere) as seen in
-{prf:ref}`apn-example-13`, the three components being denoted by the colors;
+as seen in {prf:ref}`apn-example-13`, the three components being denoted by the
-red, pink, and orange.
+colors; red, pink, and orange.

 ```{prf:example} Ring boundary
 :label: apn-example-13
 ![band 1](../media/bands/arbor_ring_no_bnd.svg)
 ```

-With an obvious flype and inversion of the conway sphere given by the free bond,
+With an obvious flype and inversion of the Conway circle given by the free bond,
 we can arrange our plumbed bands into the standard tangle projection seen in
 {prf:ref}`apn-example-14`.
 This tangle projection tells us that the branch in
 {prf:ref}`apn-example-11` is one of the zero or infinity tangle with a ring